ChrisRfr/IceDesign/README.md

 .
 Create Gadget by Lasso, double clic or Drag'n Drop from the Gadgets list<br>
 .
 Select a Gadget with Left Click or Lasso<br>
 .
 Multiple Selection by lasso or with Ctrl+Left Click and grouped movement<br>
 .
-Change the tab of a Panel to see its content without the need to open the Panel .
+Change the tab of a Panel to see its content without the need to open the Panel<br>
+.
 Group, UnGroup Gadget<br>
 .
 Align to Left, Right, Bottom, Top.
 Resize with Same Width, Height<br>
 .
 Left Doucle Click to Open a Container (Container, Panel and ScrollArea).
 Up to 9 levels<br>